gwensyarefaputri/debuy/README.md

 4.  **State Processing**: The relayer then iterates through all active transactions and processes them based on their current status:
     -   **`INITIATED`**: It checks if the source transaction has received the required number of block confirmations.
 If so, its status is updated to `CONFIRMED_SOURCE`.
     -   **`CONFIRMED_SOURCE`**: It simulates a call to an external oracle or validator network via an HTTP request.
-This mimics the process of obtaining a cryptographic signature needed to authorize the minting on the destination chain.
+This mimics the process of obtaining a cryptographic signature needed to authorize minting on the destination chain.
 Upon success, the transaction's status is updated to `RELAY_PENDING`.
     -   **`RELAY_PENDING`**: It simulates the final step of building and sending a transaction to the destination chain's bridge contract to mint the new tokens.
 Upon successful simulation, the status is updated to `COMPLETED`.
     -   **`FAILED`**: If any step fails repeatedly, the transaction is marked as `FAILED` with a reason.